+When you think about having a translation degree, the DipTrans or an MA in Translation Studies, you think about the completed process, that certificate on the wall.
+So, you sign up for your course or exam or both, and off you go on your merry journey into the qualifications sunset.
 But wait a minute.
 The sun has set and risen again 365 times and you’re still in the process of qualifying.
-How many study hours did they say?
-Is this qualification I’m going for still relevant to my professional goals?
+How many study hours did they say for that master’s program?
+Is this foreign language qualification I’m going for still relevant to my professional goals?
 What were those goals again?
 Am I here working on a Sunday?
 How much is this all costing me?

 Yes translator, you’re right to be perplexed and hesitant.
-Signing up for a major post-graduate translation qualification like the MA in Translation Studies or CIOL DipTrans is a major career decision.
+Signing up for an undergraduate degree or a major post-graduate translation qualification like the MA in Translation Studies or CIOL DipTrans is a major career decision.
 Not only that, but the process of obtaining and finally having these qualifications will affect your life in the short and long term.

 What you’ll find in this article